thomyphan/thomyphan.github.io/_research/emergence.md

 As self-learning agents become more and more omnipresent in the real world, they will inevitably learn to interact with each other.
 In self-interested MAS, conflict and competition may arise due to opposing goals or shared resources.
 Naive RL approaches commonly fail to cooperate in such scenarios, leading to undesirable emergent results.

-To incentivize cooperative behavior in self-interested MAS, we study decentralized mechanisms, where agents learn to reward or penalize each other.
+To incentivize cooperative behavior in self-interested MAS, we study *decentralized mechanisms*, where agents learn to reward or penalize each other.
 These mechanisms are based on market theory [1] or social behavior like acknowledgments [2], which are well studied in other fields [3].
-We also consider real-world aspects like locality of information, defectors, as well as limited and noisy communication channels [2].
+We also consider real-world aspects like defectors, locality of information, and noisy communication [2].

 *Publications:*
 [1] [Action Markets](https://thomyphan.github.io/publication/2018-08-01-icann-schmid)